For Inspiration and Recognition of Science and Technology: Intra-team

 Teams may request that team members, whether mentors or students, contribute to the costs of running a team.
 For example, members may pay a fee or donate tools and facilities.

 Inter-team

 Teams frequently give other teams support.
 This may mean providing funds, tools, facilities, or mentorship.
 Gracious professionalism and Coopertition are core tenets of the FIRST philosophy.

-Gracious Professionalism

-Gracious Professionalism is a major belief in the FIRST community.
-At every regional and national competition, the judges look for teams that are graciously professional.
-Gracious professionalism is about "competing on an even playing field".
-That means that each team wants their competition at the best.
-The way the team system is set up is that every team is matched up with two other teams per match at random.
-Therefore, a team's opponent in one match may become an ally in the next match.
-Traditionally, outside of FIRST, when one shares resources in a competition, one does so only with their allies.

-However, with the element of gracious professionalism, one would share resources with their opponent as well.
-For example, if a team needs a part or tool to fix their robot, it is expected that any team, even an opposing team would give that team a hand in order to compete.

-This helps students learn that success is in learning and helping others no matter the circumstances.
-With this in mind, the judges give a Gracious Professionalism award at every FIRST Robotics Competition tournament, to a team that shows outstanding gracious professionalism.

-The term "Gracious Professionalism" was created by Dr. Woodie Flowers, FIRST National Advisor and Pappalardo Professor Emeritus of Mechanical Engineering, Massachusetts Institute of Technology.

 Community

 The most common method of monetary and resource sponsorship teams comes through the community surrounding the team.
 Since the majority of teams are based around a school or a school district, schools often provide the infrastructure needed to run a team.
 Local governments and individual citizens may provide funds and other support to teams.
 Local universities and colleges often give significant funds to teams.

 Corporate

 Corporate donations and grants usually provide the majority of a mature team's funds.
 Major donors include BAE Systems, Google, Raytheon, Apple Inc., NASA and National Instruments.